DCC-EX/dcc-ex.github.io/docs/throttles/software/locontrol.rst

 Today, you can use Locontrol on an iOS device connected to JMRI through its Web Interface.
 JMRI then connects to DCC++EX with a USB cable or wireless USB bridge.

-We are currently working with the Locontrol folks to work directly with DCC++ EX without the need for external software.
+We are currently working with the Locontrol folks to work directly with |EX-CS| without the need for external software.
 Come back soon for more information.
 In the meantime, please visit their website https://www.locontrol.com

 `Get it on the Apple App Store <https://apps.apple.com/us/app/locontrol-dcc-controller/id1473757920>`_